rowanmoul/ArchSecureDualBoot/README.md

 sign-efi-sig-list -k PK.key -c PK.crt PK PK.esl PK.auth
 ```

-`-k` specifies the private key for the certificate.
+- `-k PK.key` specifies the private key for the certificate.
-`-c` specifies the certificate to sign with.
+- `-c PK.crt` specifies the certificate to sign with.
-`PK` is the EFI variable the output is intended for.
+- `PK` is the EFI variable the output is intended for.
-`PK.esl` is the EFI signature list file to sign.
+- `PK.esl` is the EFI signature list file to sign.
-`PK.auth` is the name of signed EFI signature list file, with a `.auth` extension indicating that it has an authentication header added.
+- `PK.auth` is the name of signed EFI signature list file, with a `.auth` extension indicating that it has an authentication header added.

 #### Sign the files